 An important aspect of this research is to work together with people outside of the academic environment, including school pupils and college students.
 Much work has taken place with such groups, partly funded by the British Association of Applied Linguistics in the project ‘Charting the East Midlands: Engaging the Community in Heritage and Language Projects’ as part of their ‘Applying Linguistics’ Fund.

-Dr Natalie Braber teaches in the School of Arts and Humanities within the subject area of Linguistics.
+Professor Natalie Braber teaches in the School of Arts and Humanities within the subject area of Linguistics.
 Her teaching responsibilities are mainly in the area of sociolinguistics, child language acquisition and psycholinguistics.
 She is Programme Leader for the Linguistics MA (by research).
-Dr Braber also supervises PhD students on a variety of topics.
+Professor Braber also supervises PhD students on a variety of topics.